Ion and Gas Chromatography

 Introduction

-Ion and gas chromatography are two powerful analytical techniques that are widely used in chemistry.
-Ion chromatography (IC) is a technique for separating and identifying ions in solution, while gas chromatography (GC) is a technique for separating and identifying volatile compounds.
-Both techniques are based on the principle of chromatography, which is a process of separating components of a mixture by passing them through a stationary phase.
+Ion chromatography (IC) and gas chromatography (GC) are powerful analytical techniques widely used in chemistry.
+IC separates and identifies ions in solution, while GC separates and identifies volatile compounds.
+Both are based on the principle of chromatography, separating mixture components by passing them through a stationary phase.

 Basic Concepts